aptos-labs/aptos-core/developer-docs-site/docs/guides/nfts/mint-nft-cli.md

 ## 1. Creating a simple smart contract to mint an NFT

 We're going to start by making the simplest form of the flow for creating a collection and minting a token and sending it to a user.
-The code for this part of the tutorial is in the first section of the `move-examples/mint_nft_v2_part1` folder in the aptos-core repository.
+The code for this part of the tutorial is in the first section of the `aptos-core/aptos-move/move-examples/no_code_mint/1-Create-NFT` folder in your cloned `aptos-core` repository.

 Here are the things we need to do first: